cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

 If the build sits at 0% CPU for minutes, close Android Studio or stop its Gradle daemon, two daemons on this project deadlock on the same locks.

+Re-run steps 2 to 4 after every merge from dev.
+The chain proxies in `lib/<chain>/<chain>.dart` are generated and gitignored, so a merge that adds a call like `bitcoin!.hasSelectedLightning` leaves them behind and the build fails on a method that looks like it should exist.
+Step 2 also rewrites `android/app.properties` with the real app id, so redo step 3 alongside it.

 Run one suite against a booted emulator:

 ```